 You also need a sublimation design software in order to create and print these sublimation designs.
 There are softwares that are beginner friendly and some for more seasoned graphic artists.
-Canva, Cricut’s Design Space, Silhouette Studio, Affinity, and Adobe are among the softwares that are widely used for sublimation designs.
+Canva, Cricut’s Design Space, Silhouette Business Edition, Affinity, and Adobe PS are among the softwares that are widely used for sublimation designs.

 6. Sublimation Paper

 Sublimation paper is not just an ordinary copy or printer paper.
 It is a specialty paper made for sublimation as it is designed to have the ink sit on top of the surface and release that ink once it is heated.
 There are many to choose from based on your budget, the blanks you’re sublimating, and

 We recently did a write up on the differences between sublimation papers and you can see our results in this Comparison and Review of Sublimation Papers.
 The below are some sublimation papers that you can quickly get from Amazon.